preames/public-notes/llvm-riscv/VectorCodeGen.rst

 In SPEC runs, I'm seeing cases where we materialize a vector (most commonly a zero vector splat) and then spill that to the stack due to register pressure.
 We should be able to rematerialize this during register allocation instead.

-Note that there's a catch here - the pass through operand on the instructions for vmv.v.i and vmv.s.x.
+Note that there's two catches here:

+1) the pass through operand on the instructions for vmv.v.i and vmv.s.x.
 These prevent the operations from being trivially rematerializable.
+2) we've inserted uses of VL and VTYPE in InsertVSETVLI before register allocation which are hard to trace through.

-I see three options:
+For the former, I see three options:

 * Detect a implicit_def operand.
 I tried this and couldn't get it working as the implicit_def has probably already been allocated, and we're no longer in SSA so.
 * Version the intrinsics so we have one without a pass through operand.
 Requires care during MI to MC lowering, and is bit ugly, but could probably be done.
 * Add TAIL_UNDEF/MERGE_UNDEF flags.
 Would be generically useful.

+For the later, we may have to move VSETVLI post reg-alloc, or support a non-trivial form of remat (when the constant values in registers match).

 Currently, the cases I'm seeing are mostly VL=2 and I think we can skin that cat differently, so this is more of a future item at the moment.